DEBT

 Corporate Facility

-As of December 31, 2025, borrowings under the Corporate Facility bore interest, subject to Main Street’s election and resetting on a monthly basis on the first of each month, at a rate equal to the applicable SOFR plus a credit spread adjustment of 0.10% plus 1.775% (or 1.65% after satisfying certain step-down conditions in the future).
-Main Street pays unused commitment fees of 0.25% on the unused lender commitments under the Corporate Facility.
-The Corporate Facility is secured by a first lien on the assets of MSCC and its subsidiaries, excluding the equity ownership and assets of the Funds, the Structured Subsidiaries and the External Investment Manager.
-In connection with the Corporate Facility, MSCC has made customary representations and warranties and is subject to certain leverage and borrowing base limitations, covenants, reporting and other requirements customary for similar credit facilities.
+As of December 31, 2024, borrowings under the Corporate Facility bore interest, subject to Main Street’s election and resetting on a monthly basis on the first of each month, on a per annum basis at a rate equal to the applicable SOFR rate plus an applicable credit spread adjustment of 0.10% plus (i) 1.875% (or the applicable Prime rate plus 0.875%) as long as Main Street meets certain agreed upon excess collateral and maximum leverage requirements or (ii) 2.0% (or the applicable Prime Rate plus 1.0%) otherwise.
+Main Street pays unused commitment fees of 0.25% per annum on the unused lender commitments under the Corporate Facility.
+The Corporate Facility is secured by a first lien on the assets of MSCC and its subsidiaries, excluding the equity ownership or assets of the Funds and the External Investment Manager.
+In connection with the Corporate Facility, MSCC has made customary representations and warranties and is required to comply with various covenants, reporting requirements and other customary requirements for similar credit facilities.

 SPV Facility

-As of December 31, 2025, the SPV Facility included (i) total commitments of $600.0 million from a diversified group of six lenders, (ii) an accordion feature providing MSCC Funding with the right to request increases in commitments under the facility, subject to the satisfaction of various conditions, from new and existing lenders on the same terms and conditions as the existing commitments to up to a total of $800.0 million and (iii) a revolving period through September 2028 and a final maturity date in September 2030.
-Advances under the SPV Facility bear interest at a rate equal to the applicable SOFR in effect, plus an applicable margin of 1.95% during the revolving period and 2.075% and 2.20% during the first and second years thereafter, respectively.
-MSCC Funding pays a commitment fee of 0.40% on the unused lender commitments up to 50% of the total lender commitments and 0.75% on the unused lender commitments greater than 50% of the total lender commitments.
-The SPV Facility is secured by a first lien on the assets of MSCC Funding and its subsidiaries.
-In connection with the SPV Facility, MSCC Funding has made customary representations and warranties and is subject to certain leverage and borrowing base limitations, covenants, reporting and other requirements customary for similar credit facilities.
+As of December 31, 2024, the SPV Facility included total commitments of $600.0 million from a diversified group of six lenders.
+Advances under the SPV Facility bear interest at a per annum rate equal to the one-month term SOFR in effect, plus an applicable margin of 2.35% during the revolving period and 2.475% and 2.60% during the first and second years thereafter, respectively.
+MSCC Funding pays a commitment fee of 0.50% per annum on the unused lender commitments up to 35% of the total lender commitments and 0.75% per annum on the unused lender commitments greater than 35% of the total lender commitments.
+The SPV Facility is secured by a collateral loan on the assets of MSCC Funding and its subsidiaries.
+In connection with the SPV Facility, MSCC Funding has made customary representations and warranties and is required to comply with various covenants, reporting requirements and other customary requirements for similar credit facilities.

 Balance Sheets